aarneranta/informath/README.md

 ## The Informath project

 The Informath project addresses the problem of translating between formal and informal languages for mathematics.
 It aims to translate between multiple formal and informal languages in all directions.
-The formal languages included are Agda, Coq, Dedukti, and Lean.
+The formal languages included are Agda, Rocq (formerly Coq), Dedukti, and Lean.
 The informal languages are English, French, and Swedish.
 More languages will be added later.
 Also the scope of language structures is at the moment theorem statements and definitions; proofs are included for the sake of completeness, but will require more work to enable more natural verbalizations.

 Informath started in 2024, but it has a background of a long tradition of translating between formal and informal languages by using GF, Grammatical Framework.
 New relevance for this task has been created by recent attempts to "teach mathematics" to Artificial Intelligence (AI) systems.
 These contemporary systems, such as Google's AlphaProof, combine machine learning (e.g. large language models) with formal proof systems, to guarantee the correctness of results.
 In this context,